mjtischler/phaser-sandbox/README.md

-# Collabogram
+# Phaser Sandbox
-## A game for collaboration and productivity
+## A skeleton for creating games in the Phaser-ES6-Webpack-LESS stack

 ### Todo
 * Add a front-end testing framework (JS)